Commit 16c6545d authored by Tom Lane's avatar Tom Lane

 <Para>

-command in <ProductName>Postgres</ProductName> has options to read from
+The copy command in <ProductName>Postgres</ProductName> has options to read from

-command in <ProductName>Postgres</ProductName> has options to read from
+The COPY command in <ProductName>Postgres</ProductName> has options to read from

 or write to the network connection used by <FileName>libpq</FileName>.